11. Right to Acquire

 1.3.8 For Right to Acquire applications submitted on or after 2 December 1999 the amount of discount is restricted to no more than 50% of the value of the property

-1.3.9 Providers must claim grant to cover the discount from the Agency within six months of the date of sale.
+1.3.9 Providers must claim grant from Homes England to cover the discount within six months of the date of sale.

 2. Applicant eligibility

-2.1.1 Right to Acquire does not apply to all tenants on secure, assured and assured shorthold tenancies or to all property owners by the provider.
+2.1.1 Right to Acquire does not apply to all tenants on secure, assured or assured shorthold tenancies or to all property owned by the provider.
 Although the scheme shares some of the features of the Right to Buy scheme (Part V Housing Act 1985) there are important differences in how the scheme operates for Registered Provider tenants.

-2.1.2 The following paragraphs summarise the Right to Acquire legislative provisions, to enable providers to establish a tenant’s eligibility; but they are not exhaustive and cannot be taken as an authoritative interpretation of the law.
+2.1.2 The following paragraphs summarise the Right to Acquire legislative provisions, to enable providers to establish a tenant’s eligibility.
+They are not exhaustive and cannot be taken as an authoritative interpretation of the law.
 Providers should consult the relevant Right to Acquire statutory provisions and seek legal advice where appropriate.

 2.1.3 Right to Acquire does not provide for any application of a preserved Right to Buy; Rent to Mortgage option; Right to a Loan for payment of service charges; the Right to Buy or delay procedure.